leanprover/theorem_proving_in_lean4/interacting_with_lean.md

 Lean 4 supports a new feature called *auto bound implicit arguments*.
 It makes functions such as `compose` much more convenient to write.
 When Lean processes the header of a declaration, any unbound identifier is automatically added as an implicit argument *if* it is a single lower case or greek letter.
-With this feature, we can write `compose` as
+With this feature we can write `compose` as

 ```lean
 def compose (g : β → γ) (f : α → β) (x : α) : γ :=